mikedupuis/c-bf/README.md

 ]       | If the value of the data pointer is not 0, jump to the matching [ instruction

 ## hello.bf
-This is a "Hello World!" program written in Brainfuck.
+This is a "Hello World!" program written in Brain
+.

 ### Program